Chronic Osteomyelitis

 Osteomyelitis can be caused by bacterial or fungal infection and people with problems such as diabetes or after an organ transplant are at higher risk of developing infection.

-Different bones around the body may be affected, including the vertebra, bones in the legs and the base of the skull.
-Complications of osteomyelitis can include pain, deformity and bone death.
+Different bones around the body may be affected, including the vertebra in your spine, bones in the legs and the base of the skull.
+Complications of osteomyelitis can include pain, deformity and bone destruction.
 Chronic osteomyelitis, infection that is persisting over the longer term, can also make a person feel generally unwell.

 Osteomyelitis (Refractory and including malignant otitis externa)

-This is defined by the UHMS as osteomyelitis that persists or recurs after appropriate interventions have been performed or where acute osteomyelitis has not responded to accepted management techniqures.
-It also includes individuals who have failed to respond to definitive surgical debridement (if possible) and four to six weeks of appropriate antibiotic therapy.
+Hyperbaric oxygen (HBO) can be considered for osteomyelitis that persists or recurs after appropriate interventions have been performed or where acute osteomyelitis has not responded to accepted management techniques.
+This also includes individuals who have failed to respond to definitive surgical debridement (if possible) and four to six weeks of appropriate antibiotic therapy.
 Those with malignant otitis externa fall within this category.

-HBO has also been shown to improve penetration of certain anti-biotics into tissues due to oxygen dependent mechanisms.
-In particular, it is helpful for aminoglycosides and cephalosporoins (Mendel (1999).
+- Improved penetration of certain antibiotics into tissues due to oxygen dependent mechanisms.
+In particular, it is helpful for aminoglycosides and cephalosporins (Mendel 1999).

 Individuals felt to be most suitable are those who have failed with conventional treatment and /or have a Cierny-Madar stage 3B or 4B.
 Those with high risk, such as spinal, skull or sternal osteomyelitis, are likely to be considered at a lower stage.